The Supercoat Dog Food Review: Tested & Evaluated 2023

 Because of the diarrhoea and upset stomach claims and given more sensitive tummies might not do well with this brand, our independent team of researchers decided to take off 2 stars.

 Supercoat doesn’t have the best ingredient list out there, although it isn’t the worse by far.
 Our main qualm is the amount of grain, specifically corn and wheat, in pretty much all recipes.
 For example, the first ingredient in their sensitive recipe is wholegrain cereals, an undisclosed mix of sorghum, oats, rice and corn, and the use of cereal by-products without specifying which cereals.

 PRO TIP: Always look at the first 5 ingredients in your dog’s food.
 Those are the ones that make the majority of the food and should be healthy.

 Other Supercoat recipes are based around animal proteins, but in most recipes only 1 out of the first 5 ingredients is protein-based.
 In fact, although their small-breed beef recipe starts with meat as the first ingredient, it’s followed by wheat, cereal by-products, barley, corn and sorghum.
 That doesn’t look like something an omnivore like your dog should be eating!

-While some amount of highly digestible grains like rice can be healthy for your dog, gluten-heavy cereals usually aren’t.
-In fact, some breeds like Irish Setters and Border Terriers are genetically prone to gluten intolerances shown through gastrointestinal distress, skin issues and even neurological signs .
+While some amount of highly-digestible grains like rice can be healthy for your dog, gluten-heavy cereals usually aren’t.
+In fact, our independent panel of experts note that some breeds like Irish Setters and Border Terriers are genetically prone to gluten intolerances shown through gastrointestinal distress, skin issues and even neurological signs .